Downtown Enhancement Grants

 Qualifying projects are ones which promote economic development in the downtown areas and will enhance the quality of life in the community.
-Ideal projects could include, but are not limited to, façade renovations or rehabilitations, creation of wayfinding signage, streetscape/landscaping, mural restoration and other more permanent initiatives as they relate to the grant purpose.
+Ideal projects could include, but are not limited to: façade renovations or rehabilitations, creation of wayfinding signage, streetscape/landscaping, mural restoration and other more permanent initiatives as they relate to the grant purpose.
 Eligible projects must have a 1:1.5 match with a minimum of 1:1 being cash match and the other 0.5 comprised of eligible in-kind and/or cash.

 Funding and Distribution

-4. Federal and other state funds may not be used as local match.
+- Federal and other state funds may not be used as local match

-5. Philanthropic foundations, especially community foundations, are strongly encouraged to participate and provide cash match.
+- Philanthropic foundations, especially community foundations, are strongly encouraged to participate and provide cash match

 - Favorable consideration is given to projects that engage youth in the planning or design process

 - Downtown Enhancement Grant DHPA State Form 52889 Instructions for Application for Certificate of Approval